offthedial/site/README.md

 ![Stars][stars-shield]
 # <!-- ![Banner](banner.png) -->

-A website to serve as a centralized place to find everything Off the Dial.
-This websites is currently in beta, more features are to come.
-Stay tuned!
+The website for everything Off the Dial!
 - Logging in with Discord.
-- Embedded signup page.
+- Embedded signup.
+- Blog.

 ## Usage
 The live version of the website can be found at [`otd.ink`](https://otd.ink).